Adelaide, Australia – It has been a tough week for Australian Prime Minister Tony Abbott.

 Some dissidents, such as Mal Brough, have been outspoken in the Australian press, zeroing in on Abbott’s recent policy failings, such as the decision to award one of Australia’s first Honorary Knighthoods to British Royal Prince Philip without consulting his cabinet.

-To top it off, on Monday, the prime minister appeared in his first ever speech to the National Press Club in Canberra, where he was expected to defend his leadership, but instead the speech was largely panned for being out of touch with the electorate and riddled with clichés.
+To top it off, on Monday, the prime minister appeared in histo the National Press Club in Canberra, where he was expected to defend his leadership, but instead the speech was largely panned for being out of touch with the electorate and riddled with clichés.

 This latest turn of events, and the new trend for parties to turn on each other when polls start to fall, is the sign of a deeper problem among Australia’s political elite, according to political scientists Peter Chen and John Wanna.